 Baker Rear Range Lighthouse was located roughly 2,000 feet north of the front light and a little over a mile south of the Chesapeake and Delaware Canal.
-The tower for the rear range was relocated from Reedy Island Old Rear Range Station that was discontinued on May 16, 1904 after the opening of the new channel.
-The keeper’s dwelling, tower foundation blocks, and a brick oil house all remain standing at the tower’s former site in Port Penn as shown in the pictures to the left.
+The tower for the rear range was relocated from the Reedy Island Old Rear Range Station that was discontinued on May 16, 1904 after the opening of the new channel.
+The keeper’s dwelling, tower foundation blocks, and a brick oil house all remain standing at the tower’s former site in Port Penn as shown in pictures on this page.

 The Annual Report of 1906 provides the following description of the relocated tower and its new foundation.